Outside Europe Agreements

 Técnico has to offer you student exchanges in several partner Universities.

 The Mobility Regulation stipulates that an exchange, under the Bilateral Agreements and SMILE, will be for one semester, with the possibility of an extension for one more semester.
 This extension can only occur in the same academic year, with the agreement of both Schools.

-It is also possible to do mobilities in different semesters – doing a mobility in one semester in SMILE or other Outside Europe exchange agreement and another semester in ERASMUS.
+It is also possible to do mobilities in different semesters – doing mobility in one semester in SMILE or another Outside Europe exchange agreement and another semester in ERASMUS.

 Frequently Asked Questions